bnquynhnhu/bnquynhnhu.github.io/_posts/2021-02-03-2A-get-data-in-powerbi.md

 ### Optimize performance in Power Query

 #### Query Folding
-Convert M language to the native language of the source and the transformations happens on the source side instead of on locally on your machine in Power BI.

-The idea behind **Query Folding** is to push the logic that you built into a Power BI query back to the data source server and execute it there in it’s native language instead of doing a client side transform of the data.
+**Query Folding**: push the logic that you built into a Power BI query back to the data source server and execute it there in its native language instead of doing a client side transform of the data.
 This technique is useful when dealing with huge dataset.
-Example: Instead of loading 2 billions rows of sales data to Power BI to filter only last year of data, with Query Folding, filter of that data is done on SQL Server side.
+For example, instead of loading 2 billions rows of sales data to Power BI to filter only last year of data, with Query Folding, filter of that data is done on SQL Server side.

+To increase performance, use native queries.
+A good guideline to remember is that if you can translate a transformation into a Select SQL statement, which includes operators and clauses such as GROUP BY, SORT BY, WHERE, UNION ALL, and JOIN, you can use query folding.

+Native queries are not possible for the following transformations:
+- Adding an index column
+- Merging and appending columns of different tables with two different sources
+- Changing the data type of a column
+- Running complex DAX functions

 Here’s the scenarios where Query Folding does not take place:
 - using an unsupported data source